-Women’s Health Physical Therapy spans across age groups and life events from competing in sports to childbirth, menopause and into the golden years.
+Women’s Physical Therapy spans across age groups and life events from competing in sports to childbirth, menopause and into the golden years.
 Millions of women suffer from pelvic pain or pelvic floor dysfunction, however the majority of these people go untreated.
 There are multiple causes of pelvic floor dysfunction including: infections, pregnancy and childbirth, chronic low back SI dysfunction, trauma and surgery.

 We tend to over-utilize our abdominal muscles to compensate for our pelvic floor muscles.
 For patients suffering from incontinence, we provide minimally invasive, one-on-one treatments to help strengthen the pelvic floor muscles that are responsible for holding up the bladder and prevent leaking.

-At Therapydia, our Women’s Health Physical Therapy services address the unique musculoskeletal problems of the pelvic region.
-Just like any other condition treated with physical therapy, Women’s Health Physical Therapy can help to treat any functional limitations you may be experiencing and also offer prevention services.
+At Therapydia, our Women’s Physical Therapy services address the unique musculoskeletal problems of the pelvic region.
+Just like any other condition treated with physical therapy, Women’s Physical Therapy can help to treat any functional limitations you may be experiencing and also offer prevention services.